 A.1 P4G brings together governments, businesses, and civil society organizations in innovative public-private partnerships to advance solutions to humanity’s greatest needs within the following sectors: food and agriculture, water, energy, cities, and circular economy.

 A.2 P4G works in partnership with countries and global organizations addressing sustainability issues.
 P4G’s initial partner countries are Chile, Colombia, Denmark, Ethiopia, Kenya, Mexico, the Netherlands, the Republic of Korea, and Vietnam.
-Partner organizations include: the Global Green Growth Institute, C40 Cities, the World Economic Forum, and hosting partner World Resources Institute.
+Partner organizations include: the Global Green Growth Institute, C40 Cities, the International Finance Corporation, the World Economic Forum, and hosting partner World Resources Institute.
 Other countries and partners are expected to join P4G in 2019.

 A.3 P4G works with its partners at the global, regional, and national levels to identify public-private partnerships that present solutions to humanity’s greatest needs as related to food and agriculture, water, energy, and sustainable development.
 P4G then offers facilitation, co-funding support, and recognition to these partnerships to help prove the validity of a business model, launch a pilot, or accelerate growth to create a sustainable venture.
 We also convene government, business, and civil society leaders at events such as our biennial summit, meetings, workshops, and webinars, and we share knowledge through publications and on our website.